 Notice to Users – Integration of the Annual Business Inquiry and Manufacturing Sales and Exports Survey’

-Users should note that Annual Business Inquiry 2011 and Manufacturing Sales and Exports 2011/12 information will now be collected from businesses using one unified form.
+Users should note that from Annual Business Inquiry 2011 and Manufacturing Sales and Exports 2011/12 information will now be collected from businesses using one unified form.
 The below notice to users explains the rationale behind this, as well as the expected benefits.

 The annual Northern Ireland Manufacturing Sales and Exports Survey (MSES) provides estimates of the sales and exports generated by all businesses within the manufacturing industry in Northern Ireland (classified as Standard Industrial Classification 2007 (SIC07) divisions 10-33).
 The survey has been carried out since 1991/92.
 The Northern Ireland Economic Research Centre conducted the survey fieldwork each year prior to 2003 when it was passed to Economic and Labour Market Statistics Branch, DFP.
 It provides information on total sales, external sales and exports by SIC07 division and destination of goods.